Coconutjaaa/Data-Analytics/README.md

-, Java with Object-Oriented programming (OOP) -> Parcel Delivery , Computer vision and Image processing -> CCTV-based missing item tracker , Data analytics -> analyzed dataset and database to find insight and do some visualizations
+, Java with Object-Oriented programming (OOP) -> Parcel Delivery , Computer vision and Image processing -> CCTV-based missing item tracker , Data analytics -> analyzed dataset and database to find insight and do some visualizations , another project such as machine learning with statistic methods